When to use Chopsticks and where

 Learning from others

 I looked around the restaurant, noticed the local Chinese in the same restaurant were using folk and spoon with flat plates.
-My first assumption was that they were westernized.
+My knew chopsticks are not for flat plates with rice.

 Took a while and I realised there were rules on chopstick use.